 • Poor vitamin D supply

-• Birth and postpartum period in seasons with a lot of light increases risk (probably leads to increased growth of the axial
+• Birth and postpartum period in seasons with high light increases risk (probably leads to increased growth of the axial

 length of the eye)

-• Children of pregnant women over 35 years old are at higher risk
+• Children of pregnant women over 35 years of age have a higher risk

-• Myopia and micronutrients: Several scientific studies have shown that a higher Vitamin D level in the blood significantly reduces the risk of developing myopia.
-See for example: https://pubmed.ncbi.nlm.nih.gov/24970253/ : “Myopic participants had significantly lower 25(OH)D₃ concentrations.
-The prevalence of myopia was significantly higher in individuals with vitamin D deficiency compared to the individuals with sufficient levels.“
+• Myopia and micronutrients: Several scientific studies have shown that a higher vitamin D-levels in the blood significantly reduce the risk of developing myopia.
+See, for example, https://pubmed.ncbi.nlm.nih.gov/24970253/ : “Myopic participants had significantly lower 25(OH)D₃ concentrations.
+The prevalence of myopia was significantly higher in individuals with vitamin D deficiency compared to the individuals with sufficient levels.”

 your shopping basket